Geffen Playhouse: History

 The Geffen Playhouse was built in 1929 as the Masonic Affiliates Club, or the MAC, for students and alumni at UCLA.
 One of the first twelve structures built in Westwood Village, it was designed by architect Stiles O. Clements.

 Its courtyard fountain is a piece from Malibu Potteries.
 The pattern on the lower tier of the Geffen's fountain appears in the Adamson House dining room, while the pattern on the upper tier can be seen on the east exterior face of the dining room, bordering a Moorish arch window.

 Originally named the Contempo Theatre, and later the Westwood Playhouse, the property was purchased by UCLA in 1993.
 UCLA's then-chancellor, Charles E. Young, appointed Gil Cates, founder and former president of the UCLA School of Theater, Film and Television, as its producing director.

 The theater was renamed in 1995 after media mogul David Geffen donated $5 million.
 In 2002, the David Geffen Foundation made a $5-million lead gift towards an eventual $17-million capital campaign to renovate the theater.
-The Geffen reopened on November 16, 2005 with the main 500-seat theater retained and a new 125-seat Audrey Skirball-Kenis Theater added.
+The Geffen reopened on November 16, 2005, with the main 500-seat theater retained and named the Geffen Theater, to distinguish it from the new, 125-seat Audrey Skirball-Kenis Theater added during the renovation.

-In March 2010, the Playhouse's board of directors named the main stage the Gil Cates Theater.
+In March 2010, the Playhouse's board of directors changed the name of the Geffen Theater to the Gil Cates Theater.
 Cates died in October 2011.
-Gil Cates, Jr. was appointed executive director in 2015.
+Gil Cates Jr. was appointed executive director in 2015.

 Matt Shakman was appointed artistic director in August 2017, followed by Tarell Alvin McCraney in September 2023.